Frequently Asked Questions (FAQ)

 - username - We ask that users avoid using their real names or other identifying information.

-- birth month and year - We use this to confirm ownership of the account if the owner loses the password and email, or writes to ask us to close the account closed.
+- birth month and year - We use this to confirm ownership of the account if the owner loses the password and email or asks to close an account.

 - contact email address - If the account holder is younger than 13, we ask for the email address of their parent or guardian.
 We do not send email to this address except when someone requests to have the account password reset.